code of conduct

 Stay Home if Unwell

-If you or anyone in your party is experiencing any COVID-19 symptoms or has recently been in contact with someone confirmed or suspected of having COVID-19, please stay home.
-If you or anyone in your party has other symptoms consistent with the flu or other highly contagious diseases, we also ask that you please stay home.
+If you or anyone in your party does not feel well please stay home.
+If you have any symptoms consistent with the flu (influenza), COVID, or any other highly contagious diseases, we also ask that you please stay home.

 Respect Your Fellow Visitors